What a day for a ride!

 BuzzFeed is practically the definition of “click bait.”
 How do I know?
 I go straight to it.

 Does admitting a vice make someone better than a person who hides theirs?
-Jean-Paul Sartre once confessed he preferred detective fiction to “serious” novels.
-Frank O’Hara once confessed there were only three American poets he preferred reading to going to the movies.
+Jean-Paul Sartre once confided he preferred detective fiction to “serious” novels.
+Frank O’Hara confessed there were only three American poets he preferred reading to going to the movies.
 (Do people still do that?)
 And nearly every TV critic says Jerry Springer’s show was the worst ever to disgrace the small screen.
 But it ran for, what?, twenty years.
 A lot of people must have been watching, whether or not they would admit it.

-While they, and the other athletes mentioned in that article, met tragic ends, one of the most egregious examples wasn’t mentioned.
+While they and the other athletes mentioned in that article met tragic ends, one of the most egregious examples wasn’t mentioned.

 Simpson had a plan entering the 1967 Tour de France: He would try to hold the maillot jaune (the leader’s yellow jersey) for at least three key stages and place well, if not stand on the podium, on the race’s final day.
 In his eighth year as a professional cyclist, and nearing 30, he knew that more of his career was behind than ahead of him and therefore wanted to make enough money to retire comfortably.